rip747/cfml-restfulapis/README.md

 Creating an API Wrapper
 =======================
-To use, just create a CFC as a warapper for the service that you want to hit against and extend the Base.cfc in the lib directory.
+To use, just create a CFC as a wrapper for the service that you want to hit against and extend the Base.cfc in the lib directory.

 ```coldfusion